-Net Assets Per Share Class Shares Outstanding Per Share Class

-Net Asset Value Per Share Class
+Net Assets Per Share Class=Net Asset Value Per Share ClassShares Outstanding Per Share Class=Net Asset Value Per Share Class

-A Fund's assets are generally valued at their market price on the valuation date and are based on valuations provided by independent pricing services consistent with the Trust's valuation policies.
+A Fund's assets are generally valued at their market price on the valuation date and are based on valuations provided by independent pricing services consistent with the Advisor's valuation procedures and policies.
 Pursuant to Rule 2a-5 under the 1940 Act, the Adviser has been designated by the Board as the valuation designee for the Funds and has been delegated the responsibility for making good faith, fair value determinations with respect to each Fund's portfolio securities.
-When market prices are not readily available, or believed by the Adviser to be unreliable, a security or other asset is valued at its fair value by the Adviser as determined under fair value pricing procedures approved by the Board.
+When market prices are not readily available, or believed by the Adviser to be unreliable, a security or other asset is valued at its fair value by the Adviser as determined under the fair value procedures approved by the Board.
 The Board reviews, no less frequently than annually, the adequacy of the Funds' policies and procedures and the effectiveness of their implementation.
 These fair value pricing procedures will also be used to price a security when corporate events, events in the securities market and/or world events cause the Adviser to believe that a security's last sale price may not reflect its actual market value.
 The intended effect of using fair value pricing procedures is to ensure that each Fund is accurately priced.
 The Board will regularly evaluate whether the Trust's fair value pricing procedures continue to be appropriate in light of the specific circumstances of the Funds and the quality of prices obtained through the application of such procedures.